vinaygopinath/androidtutorial/app/views/concept_lessons/_android_layout.html.md

 Save the file & deploy your Android app.
 You will see the screenshot as shown below.

 <br/>
-<%= image_tag "android-layouts/linear-layout-vertical-screenshot.png", alt: "Linear Layout vertical alignment Screenshot", title: "Linear Layout vertical alignment Screenshot" %>
+<%= image_tag "android-layouts/linear-layout-vertical-screenshot.png", alt: "Android Linear Layout vertical alignment Screenshot", title: "Android Linear Layout vertical alignment Screenshot" %>
 <p class="ac"><b>Linear Layout vertical alignment screenshot</b></p>
 <br/>

-## Relative Layout
+## Android Relative Layout

-Relative layout is also one of the basic layout in Android available to design UI.
+Android Relative layout is also one of the basic layout in Android available to design UI.
 It arranges its views with reference to the view siblings or with parent.
 That is, using Relative layout you can mention a view to be **onLeft, onRight, onBottom or toTop** of its siblings.
 You can also mention/position a view with respect to its parent.